Teraflopst/alfred-workflows/README.md

 # Alfred Workflows

-> Alfred boosts your efficiency, Alfred Workflows mark your workflows powerful.
+> Alfred is a productivity app for Mac OS X, which boosts your efficiency with hotkeys, keywords, text expansion and more.
+>
+> With Alfred's workflows, you can extend Alfred and get things done in your own way.
+Replace repetitive tasks with workflows, and boost your productivity.

 **[Alfred 3] and [Alfred Powerpack] required.**